-for selecting a QUALITY product by Lincoln Electric.
-We want you as much pride as we have in bringing this product to you!
+Thank you - for selecting a QUALITY product by Lincoln Electric.
+We want you to take pride in operating this Lincoln Electric Company product ••• as much pride as we have in bringing this product to you!

 Please Examine Carton and Equipment For Damage Immediately